How to appeal a health coverage or benefits decision

 - A service you get is set to be reduced or stopped.

-- You did not get notice that
+- You did not get notice at least 10 days before the date of action stating that

 - your health coverage was ending, or